 Compaoré presidency

-Over his 27-year rule, Blaise Compaoré carried economic reforms and maintained close ties to former colonial power, France.
+Over his 27-year rule, Blaise Compaoré carried out economic reforms and maintained close ties to the former colonial power, France.
 Concurrent charges against his government were corruption and infringement of human rights.
 Rising demonstrations against Compaoré's constitutional amendment campaign in 2014 resulted in his exile and resignation.
 In Burkina Faso's past, this signaled a dramatic transformation.

 Kafando presidency

 Lieutenant Colonel Isaac Zida replaced Compaoré as temporary president.
 Later, though, he was succeeded by Michel Kafando, a former diplomat guiding his nation toward democratic elections.
-Kafando supervised a good shift to civilian control and started initiatives to solve national issues including poverty and terrorism throughout his short term.
+Kafando supervised a good shift to civilian control and started initiatives to solve national issues, including poverty and terrorism, throughout his short term.

 2015 coup d'état

-Just before planned elections in September 2015, presidential guard members launched a coup against the transitional administration.
+Just before the planned elections in September 2015, presidential guard members launched a coup against the transitional administration.
 Widespread citizen demonstrations and international pressure, however, finally resulted in their capitulation and return to civilian control.
 This failed coup brought attention to Burkina Faso's continuous political unrest and the necessity of ongoing work toward democracy's strengthening and peace promotion.

 Kaboré presidency and Jihadist insurgency (2015–2023)